Why Study Sociology

-Sociology studies issues like family stability, crime, poverty, racism, and the impact of of social changes over time and across social boundaries.
+Sociology studies issues like family stability, crime, poverty, racism, and the impact of social changes over time and across social boundaries.
 Sociology majors work in areas that focus on helping improve the life chances of people in all aspects of society.
+This approach

 - Leadership and Management